 Geological Society of American Southeastern Section Annual Meeting (GSA)

-Vance, Robert K., Fredrick J. Rich, Pranoti M. Asher.
+Vance, R. Kelly, Fredrick J. Rich, Pranoti M. Asher.

 "Geology and Mineral Resource Education at Georgia Southern University: A Seventeen Year Retrospective and a Bright Outlook."

 School of Earth, Environment, and Sustainability Faculty Presentations.